pscedu/psc-wpdocs/neocortex/reference-compilation.md

     =============== Cerebras Compilation Completed ===============

 Singularity>
-In the same way, a compile_only process looks like this:
+In the same way, aÂ compile_onlyÂ process looks like this:
 Singularity> python run.py --mode train --compile_only --model_dir compile

     INFO:tensorflow:TF_CONFIG environment variable: {}